hauchel/duco/doc/DucoPerf.md

  - jobStart	when sending request, when setting state to R.
  -  getJobWait  difference to start i.e.  from R to setting to J.
  -  getResWait  difference from E to setting to C,  this is the ping time shown in the AVR_Miner.py
- -  overall time is the difference of result received and jobStart.
+ -  overall time is the difference of result response received and jobStart.
  -   processing time to communicate with the slave (<40ms) and task switches.
 This is the difference of the sum and the overall time
- The Wait for send is required for 16 MHz lgt8fx with hashrate 230, as the server rejects any transaction with a hashrate > 200 as calculated by the server, see below.
+ The Wait for send is required for 16 MHz lgt8fx with hashrate 230, as the server rejects any transaction with a hashrate > 200 as calculated by the server.
+This includes the time it took for sending, so it's possible to cheat here by including the send time in the calculation of the wait time.
+But this is not known and varies.
+As the punishment by the server is cruel - observed it does not only disconnect the too fast slave but also all connections with the same IP or user? -  these few ms are not worth the risk.

 This is shown in the output: